holocm/replicator/README.md

   functions](https://github.com/MasterMinds/sprig) is available.
 Refer to the release notes for which Sprig version is available in a specific release of Replicator.

+  The additional template function `toToml` is available, and works analogously to `toJson` from Sprig.

 * Variables come from [TOML files](https://github.com/toml-lang/toml) in files called `/etc/replicator.d/*.toml`.
 If there are multiple files, they are parsed in alphabetical order and merged as described in the section "Merging"